panchr/Focus-AI/notes/week-7.md

 * There is a diagonal (zig-zags allowed) path between the start and end positions
 * In this diagonal path, each set of two squares should be of the following order: {open, enemy piece}

+I have implemented the mechanism for taking pieces and validating take-based moves.
-I have not fully implemented the "taking" move validation nor the mechanism for taking pieces (but these two will work together, so this should be simple).
+I also created robust test cases for the validation algorithm, and I will make similar tests for the taking pieces (although this should be pretty simple).
+Essentially, the validation works by going through a list of the moves (because a "take move" can have numerous segments) and making sure that a piece is being taken (in addition to the previous requirements that the move itself is valid).
+If each segment is valid, then the entire chain of moves must also be valid.

 ### Core Interaction
 Because both the AI core and Game Engine are written in Python, interaction between the two will be simple: the core runner will simply contain an`Engine` instance.